-Change of Control: Upon a change of control involving the acquisition by any person of voting control or direction over Common Shares, or securities convertible into or carrying the right to Common Shares, representing an aggregate of 66 23% or more of the outstanding Common Shares, Magellan will be required to make an offer to acquire all of the New Debentures at a price equal to 102.5% of the principal amount of the New Debentures, plus accrued and unpaid interest, if any.
+Change of Control: Upon a change of control, other than a change of control by N. Murray Edwards, involving the acquisition by any person of voting control or direction over Common Shares, or securities convertible into or carrying the right to Common Shares, representing an aggregate of 66 23% or more of the outstanding Common Shares, Magellan will be required to make an offer to acquire all of the New Convertible Debentures at a price equal to 101% of the principal amount of the New Convertible Debentures, plus accrued and unpaid interest, if any.